Comparisons of MHD Propeller Model with Observations of Cataclysmic Variable AE Aqr: Comparisons of model with observations of AE Aqr

-Fig. \ref{cv-tomogram} shows the tomograms of AE Aqr obtained in the $H_{\alpha}$ line (from \citealt{WelshEtAl1998}).
-The tomograms show that there is a significant amount of matter flowing at velocities of 100-500 km/s (darker regions in the tomograms) and a smaller amount of matter flowing at higher velocities (lighter regions in the tomograms).
-The tomograms show that only a small amount of matter flows above 1,000 km/s.
-Below, we analyze whether the distribution of velocities in our models can explain the observed distribution of velocities in the tomograms.
+\citet{WelshEtAl1998} performed high-speed spectrophotometric observations of AE Aqr in the $H_\alpha$ spectral line and found that the spectral line varies rapidly in both red and blue wings.
+Doppler signatures from variable lines show that the red and blue wings span from $250$ km/s to $1,600$ km/s, with a significant amount of radiation which comes from the matter that flows at radial velocities of $\lesssim 500$ km/s, and a smaller amount of matter flowing at higher velocities (see Figures 8-10 from \citealt{WelshEtAl1998}).
+Below, we analyze the distribution of velocities in our model, and discuss the possible locations where this flaring radiation may originate.

-In our propeller model, the matter flowing into the wind has different poloidal velocities.
-A significant part of this matter is ejected at relatively low velocities, which are much lower than the local escape velocity, $v_{\rm esc}=\sqrt{2GM_s/r}$, where r is the distance from the star.
-This is because the outflows are mainly magnetically-driven and only occur during the inflation events, when the stellar magnetic field lines threading the inner disc inflate and open.
-The centrifugal force also contributes to driving the outflows, and becomes the dominant force in very strong propellers.